ripcdoc/virtualmin-domains-expiry-monitor/README.md

 - **Cron Job Setup**: Can be run periodically in single-run mode using a cron job, allowing for scheduled execution at specific times.

 ## Why Use This Script?
-- **Proactive Monitoring**: Get alerted well in advance of SSL or domain expiration to prevent downtime, security risks, or unexpected loss of domain ownership.
+- **Proactive Monitoring**: Sends alerts well in advance of domain or SSL expiration to prevent downtime, security risks, or unexpected loss of domain ownership.
+Alerts are configurable based on user-defined thresholds, ensuring ample time for remediation.
 - **Automated Updates**: Automatically syncs the domain list from Webmin, removing the need for manual domain management.
   - **Note:** The `domains.txt` file, which stores the list of domains, will be created automatically during the first run if it doesn't already exist.
 This ensures seamless initialization and operation without any additional setup.
 - **Flexible and Extendable**: Written in a modular way, making it easy to customize or add additional features.